identity-com/docs/showcase/README.md

 show how you cannot mint and NFT until you've gone through a Civic KYC process, signed the credentials with cryptid and issued a gateway token to your cryptid account.

-You can follow the steps below and follow along on YouTube: https://www.youtube.com/watch?v=72Oo11qy7ug
+You can go through the steps below and follow along on YouTube: https://www.youtube.com/watch?v=72Oo11qy7ug

 - Go to [http://candy.identity.com](http://candy.identity.com) (and fail to mint an NFT)
 - Visit [https://vp-demo.identity.com](https://vp-demo.identity.com)